 Mikalojus Konstantinas Čiurlionis (1875-1915)

-Čiurlionis was born in Stare Orany (today, Lithuania: Senoji Varėna) and like many other educated Lithuanians of the time spoke Polish at home.
+Čiurlionis was born in Stare Orany (Senoji Varėna today in Lithuania) and, like many other educated Lithuanians of the time, spoke Polish at home.
 One of his greatest literary fascinations, which also affected his art, was Polish Romantic poet Juliusz Słowacki (one of the key influences on Čiurlionis was the long poem Król-Duch [King-Spirit]), many of whose poems Ciurlionis knew by heart.
-It was only through his fiancee Sofija Kymantaitė that Cirlionis started to improve his Lithuanian.
+It was only through his fiancée Sofija Kymantaitė that Cirlionis started to improve his Lithuanian.

-Polish is the language of both Ciurlionis' correspondence and his more daring literary production, which, however, did not survive in its original Polish original.
+Polish is the language of both Ciurlionis’ correspondence and his more daring literary writing, which, however, did not survive in its original Polish.
 As Vytautas Landsbergis points out, only excerpts from those elaborate diaries and depictions have survived.
 With the original Polish manuscripts being probably irretrievably lost, and only fragments surviving in the Lithuanian translation, we really don’t know what kind of writer Ciurlionis might have been.

-Find more about the Polish writings of Mikalojus Konstantinas Čiurlionis at www.ciurlionis.eu
+Find more about the Polish writings of Mikalojus Konstantinas Čiurlionis can be found at www.ciurlionis.eu

 Yanka Kupala (1882-1942)

 The national poet of Belarus, Yanka Kupala, was born as Ivan Daminikavich Lutsevich in Viazynka, Minsk region, to a landless, pauperised noble family.